 - A free version of Azure MFA is included in Office 365 for business and enterprise subscriptions.
 Learn more here.

-Advanced Threat Protection (ATP): helps protect your organization from attacks by scanning email attachments for malware and scanning URL links for malicious sites.
+Advanced Threat Protection (ATP): is an Office 365 phishing protection tool that helps protect your organization from attacks by scanning email attachments for malware and scanning URL links for malicious sites.

 - ATP is included in Office 365 E5 and Microsoft 365 E5 plans.
 ATP can be added on to the Office 365 plans listed here.